 1.7.3.1 Negative Control – Method Performance: Method Blank

-While the goal is to have no detectable contaminants, each method blank shall be critically evaluated as to the nature of the interference and the effect on the analysis of each sample within the batch.
-The source of contamination shall be investigated and measures taken to minimize or eliminate the problem and affected samples reprocessed or data shall be appropriately qualified if:
+Each method blank shall be critically evaluated as to the nature of any interference and the effect on the analysis of each sample within the batch.
+If contamination is present, as described in a) and b) below, the source of contamination shall be investigated and measures taken to minimize or eliminate the problem.
+Any affected samples associated with a contaminated method blank shall be reprocessed for analysis or the results reported with appropriate data qualifiers if:

-a) the concentration of a targeted analyte in the blank is at or above the reporting limit as established by the method or by regulation, AND is greater than 1/10 of the amount measured in the sample;
+a) the concentration of a targeted analyte in the blank is at or above the specified level as established by the LOQ, method, project, or by regulation;

 b) the blank contamination otherwise affects the sample results as per the method requirements or the individual project data quality objectives; and

-c) a blank is determined to be contaminated.
-The cause shall be investigated and measures taken to minimize or eliminate the problem.
-Samples associated with a contaminated blank shall be evaluated as to the best corrective action for the samples (e.g., reprocessing or data qualifying codes).
-In all cases the corrective action shall be documented.
+c) if a blank is determined to be contaminated the laboratory shall take appropriate action.
+In all cases, the action taken shall be recorded.

 1.7.3.2 Positive Control – Method Performance: Laboratory Control Sample (LCS)

-a) The results of the individual batch LCS are calculated in percent recovery or other appropriate statistical technique that allows comparison to established acceptance criteria.
+a) The results of the LCS shall be calculated in percent recovery or other appropriate statistical technique that allows comparison to established acceptance criteria.
 The laboratory shall document the calculation.

-The individual LCS is compared to the acceptance criteria as published in the mandated method.
-Where there are no established criteria, the laboratory shall determine internal criteria and document the method used to establish the limits or utilize client specified assessment criteria.

-An LCS that is determined to be within the criteria effectively establishes that the analytical system is in control and validates system performance for the samples in the associated batch.
-Samples analyzed along with an LCS determined to be “out of control” shall be considered suspect and the samples reprocessed and re-analyzed or the data reported with appropriate data qualifying codes.
+Results of the LCS shall be compared to established acceptance criteria and, if found to be outside of these criteria, all affected samples shall be reprocessed for re-analysis, or the results reported with appropriate data qualifiers.
 This includes any allowable marginal exceedance as described in b) below.

-i. when the acceptance criteria for the positive control are exceeded high (i.e., high bias) and there are associated samples that are non-detects, then those non-detects may be reported with data qualifying codes; or
+i. when the acceptance criteria for the positive control are exceeded high (i.e., high bias) associated, non-detect samples may be reported with data qualifying codes; or

-ii. when the acceptance criteria for the positive control are exceeded low (i.e., low bias), those sample results may be reported if they exceed a maximum regulatory limit/decision level with data qualifying codes.
+ii. when the acceptance criteria for the positive control are exceeded low (i.e., low bias), associated samples may be reported if they exceed a maximum regulatory limit/decision level with data qualifying codes.

 b) Allowable Marginal Exceedances.
 If a large number of analytes are in the LCS, it becomes statistically likely that a few will be outside control limits.
 This may not indicate that the system is out of control, therefore corrective action may not be necessary.
 Upper and lower marginal exceedance (ME) limits can be established to determine when corrective action is necessary.
 A ME is defined as being beyond the LCS control limit (three (3) standard deviations), but within the ME limits.
 ME limits are between three (3) and four (4) standard deviations around the mean.
 The number of allowable marginal exceedances is based on the number of analytes in the LCS.
-If more analytes exceed the LCS control limits than is allowed, or if any one analyte exceeds the ME limits, the LCS fails and corrective action is necessary.
-This marginal exceedance approach is relevant for methods with long lists of analytes.
-It will not apply to target analyte lists with fewer than eleven analytes.
+If more analytes exceed the LCS control limits than is allowed, or if any one analyte exceeds the ME limits, the LCS fails and non-conforming work procedures are necessary.

 The number of allowable marginal exceedances is as follows: